ursperry/MLA-pilot/README.md

-# MLA Pilot - Fitness App
+# MLA Fitness App

 A simple and interactive fitness tracking application built with multiple microservices and programming languages.
 This application allows users to track their exercises and monitor their progress over time.

-The Activity Tracking functionality uses the MERN stack (MongoDB, Express.js, React, Node.js) and the Analytics service uses Python/Flask (in progress) and the Authentication using Java/Springboot (in progress).
+The Activity Tracking functionality uses the MERN stack (MongoDB, Express.js, React, Node.js) and the Analytics service uses Python/Flask (tbc).

 ![Screenshot](frontpage.png)